 People eligible for adult continuing healthcare and children’s continuing care have the “right to have” a PHB.

-The NHS Five Year Forward View sets out the vision for the future NHS including a new relationship with patients and communities that supports people to gain frar greater control of their own care when they need health services.
-A key part of this is developing how Personalised Care is offered to individuals.
+The NHS Five Year Forward View sets out the vision for the future NHS including a new relationship with patients and communities that supports people to gain far greater control of their own care when they need health services.
+A key part of this is developing how personalised care is offered to individuals.

 Personalised care is about looking at the needs of the individual as a whole and working with them to prepare a care plan that suits their personal needs.

-In some cases, where a person’s health needs are complex, they may be offered a Personal Health Budget (PHB).
+In some cases, where a person’s health needs are complex, they may be offered a personal health budget.